brandon-rhodes/pycon-pandas-tutorial/README.md

 * ftp://ftp.fu-berlin.de/pub/misc/movies/database/release-dates.list.gz

-To convert these into the CSV files that the tutorial needs, run the `BUILD.py` script, which will create the three CSV files in the `data` directory that you need to run all of the tutorial examples.
+To convert these into the CSV files that the tutorial needs, run the `BUILD.py` script with either Python 2 or Python 3.
+It will create the three CSV files in the `data` directory that you need to run all of the tutorial examples.
 It should take about 5 minutes to run on a fast modern machine:

     $ python build/BUILD.py